vinaygopinath/androidtutorial/app/views/concept_lessons/_android_list_view.html.md

 In Case of ListActivity, you have the advantage of binding the adapter directly by calling *setListAdapter* method.

-Here is how you bind data in usual case, where you get the list view object and then call setAdapter on it.
+Here is how you bind data in usual case, where you get the listview object and then call setAdapter on it.

         ListView codeLearnLessons = (ListView)findViewById(R.id.listView1);
         codeLearnLessons.setAdapter(chapterListAdapter);